 6. Set Up Row Level Security (RLS)

-Enable secure access to user-owned data with RLS policies:
+Enable secure access to user-owned data with RLS policies:7.
+Deploy and Test

 - Test authentication and database queries in your local environment